-'Jumping' of the legs, arms or body during sleep can by a symptom of Parkinson's.
+'Jumping' of the legs, arms or body during sleep can be a symptom of Parkinson's.
 It's known as 'periodic leg (or limb) movements'.
-Some people get it with restless legs syndrome (see above), but it can also happen on its own.
+Some people get it with restless legs syndrome (see previous page), but it can also happen on its own.